ethanjperez/convince/README.md

-# convince
+# Finding Generalizable Evidence by Learning to Convince Q&amp;A Models

-Finding Generalizable Evidence by Learning to Convince Q&amp;A Models
+Code, documentation, and instruction will be added to this repo soon.